aofarrel/Dockstore-Dictionary/outputs/output.rst

 Terra
 -----
 	A cloud-based workflow execution platform developed by the Broad Institute.
 Terra supports the execution of :ref:`dict WDL` workflows, Jupyter/R notebooks, and integrated apps such as a DICOM-file viewer.
-The computational backend of Terra is based upon Google, allowing Google-specific features such as :ref:`dict preemptible` machines to be used in workflows.
+The computational backend of a Terra workspace is based upon Google, allowing Google-specific features such as :ref:`dict preemptible` machines to be used in workflows.
 Dockstore supports directly importing :ref:`dict WDL` workflows into a Terra workspace.
 Terra is part of the :ref:`dict BioData Catalyst`, :ref:`dict AnVIL Project`, and :ref:`dict eLwazi` grants.

+see also :ref:`dict Seven Bridges`

 Further reading: `<https://terra.bio>`_

-.. updated 2022-05-10
+.. updated 2022-05-11